Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 Using Photos as Stickers

-Using your own photos as stickers is super easy to do in the Cricut software.
+Using your own photos or own images as stickers is super easy to do in the Cricut software.
 Click on the upload button and then browse.
 Find a picture you want to use on your computer drive and click Open.

 The photo will upload and insert on the clean up screen.
 It might take a while depending on the size of your photo (you might want to reduce the size if it’s super big).